 The Scottish Government has confirmed that it will be working with Health Protection Scotland and NHS Scotland to roll out the schools-based vaccination programme to boys as soon as practicable.

-In England, the UK Government has announced that it will be aiming for roll-out by September 2019, it has disappointingly also ruled out introducing a catch-up programme for boys and instead only providing the vaccine for boys aged 12 and 13.
+Both the UK and Welsh Governments commenced the roll-out of the vaccine for boys in September 2019.
+Disappointingly, however, both administrations have ruled out introducing a catch-up programme for boys and instead only providing the vaccine for boys aged 12 and 13.

 In Wales and Scotland, all gay and bisexual men up to the age of 45 have been offered the HPV vaccine in sexual health clinics since 2017.
 England followed suit in April 2018, following a year-long pilot.

 There are a number of scenarios that could put men and any subsequent partners at risk, for example if a man has sex with a woman who was too old to be eligible for the HPV vaccine programme or a woman from a country that does not have an HPV vaccine programme.